 Campaigning and the human condition: what the election tells us about marketing

-In light of last weekend’s surprise federal election result, Carlos Jonmundsson outlines why a single-minded proposition is crucial to marketing success.
+In light of last weekend’s unanticipated federal election result, Carlos Jonmundsson outlines why a single-minded proposition is crucial to marketing success.

 The phrase ‘single-minded proposition’ is thrown about a lot in marketing.
 It sounds fancy, but all it means is the defining of a clear and accessible message that communicates the single most important point about a brand or product.
 And, reflecting on the outcome of the recent Australian federal election, it occurred to me just how important this is when it comes to marketing.

-Without wishing to oversimplify six years of Australian politics, Labor has just lost an election that data suggested it could not lose.
+Without wishing to oversimplify six years of Australian politics, Labor have just lost an election that data suggested they could not lose.
 Opinion polls from the last few years – up to and including exit polls during election day itself – had Labor winning a mandate thanks to an electorate tired of the Liberal government.
-Yet, the Liberal party came out on top, winning even more seats than it had before the election.
+Yet, the Liberals came out on top, winning even more seats than they had before the election.
 Why?
 The power of the single-minded proposition.

 The interesting thing about the election is that both major parties broadly agreed that no single issue would decide the outcome.
 The more interesting thing is how Bill Shorten and Scott Morrison’s contrasting campaign strategies navigated this insight.

 The Liberals, by contrast, communicated more of a ‘business as usual’ approach with no new policies.
-The party simply pit itself as the party of strength, stability and prosperity against the opposition.
+They simply pit themselves as the party of strength, stability and prosperity against the opposition.